seleniumforest/cosmos-indexer/readme.md

 # Self-hosted indexer for Cosmos SDK based blockchains

 Iterates blocks from given height and catches up latest blocks.
 Takes every block header and/or transactions, and passes it to your handler.
 Works with multiple RPCs from chain-registry, balancing between them, or with your own prioritized RPC.
-Optionally, caches blocks into your db to reindex data faster.
+Optionally, caches blocks into your db to reindex data faster (+ removes ibc-proofs from txs).

 ## Project status